 If you are reading this, then your solution is at hand.

-Most people, after losing something very precious, valuable or important to them, will Google those 2 title phrases.
+Most people, after losing something very precious, valuable or important to them, will Google the two title phrases.
 Then some think about renting a metal detector and trying to find it themselves.
 While that is an option, it is not the best or most efficient one.
 Let me explain with a little story.

-Later in the week, a family friend was over for dinner and, excited to see my detector in action, threw his chunky college ring into the grass.
+Later in the summer, a family friend was over for dinner and, excited to see my detector in action, threw his chunky college ring into the grass.
 I attacked the area, proud to show off its capabilities.
-After 2 hrs of me searching, he took pity on me, walked over and picked his ring out of the very area I’d been searching.
+After 2 hrs of me searching, he took pity on me, walked over and picked his ring out of the very area I’d been repeatedly searching over.

 Let me help you be reunited with your lost item.